izuku-franck1555/prismpy/README.md

 # prismpy

-A methodological framework for data-to-model translation in spatial crop modeling (Manuscript under review).
+PRISM: A methodological framework for reproducible data-to-model translation in spatial crop modeling.

 ---

 ## Overview

-Spatial crop modeling requires transforming heterogeneous, incomplete data into standardized, model-ready inputs.
-This translation step is repeatedly identified as a barrier in the literature, yet remains inconsistently implemented across studies—relying on ad-hoc scripts, undocumented assumptions, and workflows that are difficult to reproduce.
+Process-based crop models are increasingly applied to forecast yields and assess climate risks in rainfed smallholder agriculture.
+However, the prerequisite step of transforming heterogeneous agricultural data into standardized, model-ready inputs remains a major challenge for reproducible and comparable spatial crop modeling.
+Here we present PRISM (Platform-Ready Inputs for Spatial Modeling), a framework that formalizes data retrieval, quality control, gap-filling, spatial harmonization, and format conversion to produce standardized input packages compatible with multiple crop modeling frameworks.
+PRISM separates agronomic specifications from model-specific settings, with provenance records documenting preparation decisions.

-`prismpy` formalizes this data-to-model translation process.
+`prismpy` implements the PRISMA framework.
 It produces **standardized, self-documenting data packages** for multiple spatial crop modeling platforms from a single configuration.

 ### Key Features